Makhn0/bwipe/README.md

-bwipe is a fork of nwipe,
-nwipe is a command that will securely erase disks using a variety of recognised methods.
+bwipe is a fork of nwipe, that adds one particular erase method for private use nwipe is a command that will securely erase disks using a variety of recognised methods.
 It is a fork of the dwipe command used by Darik's Boot and Nuke (dban).  nwipe is included with partedmagic if you